Courses

 Courses by semester

-Courses for Spring 2024
+Courses for Fall 2024

-Complete Cornell University course descriptions are in the Courses of Study .
+Complete Cornell University course descriptions and section times are in the Class Roster.

 Course ID Title Offered

-ENGL1111 FWS: Writing Across Cultures
+ENGL 1111 FWS: Writing Across Cultures

 Topics and reading lists vary from section to section, but all will engage in some way with an aspect of culture or subculture.
 Some sections may deal with fiction, poetry, film, or drama, and many include a mix of literary genres.
 Students will practice close, attentive, and imaginative reading and writing.
 Consult the John S. Knight Institute Current Courses webpage to access current year offerings, instructors and section descriptions.